tlienart/Franklin.jl/README.md

 Go to [Franklin's main website](https://franklinjl.org).
 For users already familiar with Franklin you might also find [these demos](https://franklinjl.org/demos/) useful.

+## Key features

+* Use standard markdown with the possibility to use LaTeX-style commands,
+* Simple way to introduce div blocks allowing easy styling on a page (e.g. "Theorem" boxes etc.),
+* Can execute and show the output of Julia code blocks,
+* Simple optimisation step to accelerate webpage loading speed:
+  - compression of HTML and CSS of the generated pages,
+  - optional pre-rendering of KaTeX and highlighted code blocks to remove javascript dependency,
+* Easy HTML templating to define or adapt a given layout.

+See [the docs](https://franklinjl.org) for more information and examples.

+## Examples

 Some examples of websites using Franklin (_if you're using Franklin with a public repo, consider adding the "franklin" tag to the repo to help others find examples, thanks!_)

 **Adapted templates** (i.e. starting from one of [the available themes](https://tlienart.github.io/FranklinTemplates.jl/))